asmogo/nws/README.md

 ### Configuration

-Configuration can be completed using environment variables or through the `.env` file created in the current working directory with the following content:
+Configuration can be completed using environment variables.
+Alternatively, you can create a `.env` file in the current working directory with the following content:
 ```
-NOSTR_RELAYS = 'ws://localhost:6666'
+NOSTR_RELAYS = 'ws://localhost:6666;wss://relay.damus.io'
-NOSTR_PRIVATE_KEY = "EXITPUBLICHEX"
+NOSTR_PRIVATE_KEY = "EXITPRIVATEHEX"
 BACKEND_HOST = 'localhost:3338'
 ```